tracker1/mssql-ng/README.md

 Responses with multiple recordsets are not supported.
 Use `mssql` directly.

 ```
-var mssql = require('mssql');
 var sql = require('mssql-ng');
 var opts = {...} // mssql's connection options
 ```

-### Module method

 The module itself is a method that returns a Promise that will resolve with the active connection, similar to `mssql.connect()` ... there will be additional methods for template parsers attached to the Promise itself (these will not carry forward).
 This allows one to resolve the connection object directly (since mssql's resolver doesn't include a reference to the connection object).

-NOTE: This method will disable the streaming option if specified.
-If you want global streaming, use mssql directly, this is for convenience only.

 ```
 sql(opts)